cs-uob/COMS30017/docs/README.md

 - **Weeks 2-8**: Monday 10-11am, live Q+A session with lecturer(s).
 Chance to ask questions to the lecturer about the previous week's material.
 Hosted on Microsoft Teams.
 - **Weeks 2-7**: Wednesday 1-2pm, live bubble discussion seminars.
 Each bubble will be moderated by a TA or lecturer with pre-set discussion topics related to the lecture material.
 Hosted on Microsoft Teams.
 - **Weeks 1-7**: Thursday 5-6pm, live peer bubble discussion groups.
 Students' chance to ask each other questions and discuss the material!
 Hosted on Microsoft Teams.
 - **Weeks 8-10**: Coursework time, for those taking the 20-credit coursework version of the unit ([COMS30015](https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=COMS30015)).
+The coursework brief will be released here at 9am on Monday 23/11/2020.
 - **Week 11**: Consolidation week.
 Catch up week for any further lecture material.
 - **Week 12**: Revision week.
 Preparation week for those students taking the 10-credit written exam version of unit ([COMS30016](https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=COMS30016) or COMSM0039).